 The blog portal

-Attractions in Budapest - Hungary
+9 must-see attractions in Budapest - Hungary

 It's nice to have cities that don't have any "must-sees".
 Places where you can leave stress and guidebooks at home and just stroll around among beautiful buildings for a weekend without feeling like you missed anything.
 Budapest is such a city.
 Forget the hustle and bustle and tourist queues like at the sights in London and Paris – here in the heart of Europe it is still relatively calm on the tourist front.
 Especially if you, like us, go here in the fall.
 The fact that the Swedish krona also lasts relatively far in Budapest is a nice bonus.
-So here comes my travel guide to my favorite places in Budapest, a perfect amount of experiences and sights for a great weekend!

 Hungary's capital is surprisingly easy to navigate.
 Right through Budapest runs the Danube River, which divides the city into two parts: Buda (the hills west of the river with the castle elevation) and Pest (Parliament and the grand boulevards).
 The city was formed in 1873, when the two districts were merged to form Budapest.
 Most of the famous houses you visit as a tourist were built around the time the city was unified at the turn of the last century, but there are fully functional Turkish baths from the Ottoman Empire in the 16th century and even ruins of a Roman amphitheater from when Hungary was a part of the Roman Empire.